lithammer/NeavUI/README.md

 - The quest blob on the map is still a cause for taint, not really sure what's causing it and if it really needs fixing.
 - Changing glyphs sometimes doesn't work because of taint from somewhere

-Seems like taint are the only issues left, they don't seem overly important but bad nonetheless.

 ## Installation